How to winterize your boat - full guide.

-Not all boat owners live in perpetual warm weather.
-While living on the constant 100+ degree equator poses its own challenges for seacraft, those living where the seasons change have another concern — winter.
+Not all boat owners live in tropical climates where weather stays warm year-round.
+While living on the constant 100+ degree equator poses its own challenges for seacraft, those living where the seasons change have another concern - winter.

-As the final jacket-free days of fall begin to wane, you’ll need to turn your attention to your boat and prepare it for the chilly, freezing climate.
+As the final jacket-free days of fall begin to wane, it's time to turn your attention to your boat and prepare it for incoming freezing temperatures.

 Why Should You Winterize Your Boat?